 Over the years, as with most of you reading this, I have picked the brains of many supermoms, sat and pondered for lengths of time, prayed and tried to gain insight and I have gathered what I have gathered.
 It’s an ongoing process and what I apply is always evolving.

-1. Teach them to welcome difficulty and make it count
+We try to teach them to welcome difficulty and make it count

 It’s so important that we teach our kids how to handle everything from the little inconveniences in life all the way to major suffering that could possibly arise.